TalEliyahu/awesome-cybersecurity-conferences/README.md

 # Contributing

-Create a pull request if we missed any conference.
-I will responds within 48 hours.
+Create a pull request if I missed any conference - response time usually within 48 hours.